Eva Pate

 Eva Pate (born May 11, 2000) is an American ice dancer.
-With her skating partner and fiancé, Logan Bye, she is a two-time ISU Challenger Series silver medalist.
+With her skating partner and husband, Logan Bye, she is the 2023 CS Autumn Classic International champion and a two-time ISU Challenger Series silver medalist.

 Personal life

 Pate was born on May 11, 2000, in Cleveland, Ohio, to parents Jenny and David Pate.
 She has a younger brother, Gavin, who plays hockey at Eastern Michigan University.
 Pate is a graduate of Strongsville High School and currently attends Cuyahoga Community College.

 Pate began dating Logan Bye in December 2018, before becoming on-ice partners.
 They became engaged in August 2022.
+They married in May 2024.

 Career

 Early years

 Pate began learning to skate at age five after attending an ice rink event with her Girl Scout troop.
 By age 10, she was on the verge of quitting skating, with practice becoming a "daily grind."
 At the suggestion of coach Janet Wene, she switched to the recently formed solo ice dance competition circuit, which had been started the year earlier to create more opportunities for girls in the sport who lacked partners.
 Pate reached the national championship in solo dance for the first time in 2012, finishing sixth.
 The following year, she placed fourth, winning the pewter medal.
 Watching the 2014 Winter Olympics in Sochi inspired Pate to definitively choose to focus on ice dance over gymnastics, which she had also been participating in until that point.
 For the 2014 solo dance championship, she won the pattern dance competition and qualified to the juvenile free dance competition for the first time, finishing fourth.

 In November 2015, Pate was referred to Marina Zoueva, the coach of Olympic dance champions Virtue/Moir and Davis/White.
 For the next three years, she split time between Cleveland and Zoueva's base in Canton, Michigan before moving to train full-time in 2018.
 In January 2019 she left Zoueva to train with Igor Shpilband in Novi, Michigan.